Micka-R/Spoticka/Readme.md

-#Codsworth Discord bot
-Codsworth was named after the famous robot of fallout 4.
 Its goal is to serve as an interface between Humans and my selfhosted server.
 #ToDo
 - [x] Implement download feature from link